 Nothing brings me more joy than to see or hear about the improvements of a horse after I fitted their saddle.
 I firmly believe that a saddle should be symmetrical.
 And the seat be comfortable and balanced for the riders.

 When I fit a saddle, I girth it down and feel around the withers, down the spine, the shoulders, up underneath, to make sure there is no excess pressure.
 I also look at the balance of the seat as it should be level so the rider can find neutral pelvis.
 Rider balance and comfort is just as crucial in saddle fitting as the correct fit for the horse.
 A rider should not have to fight against their saddle to find balance, otherwise the horse will never find balance no matter how well the saddle fits their back.
 I enjoy problem solving and working with riders and trainers to find the best possible solutions.
+I rely on rider feedback as well for a proper fit.

 MY LIFE (in short) UP TO NOW